SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/sorting.md

 It remains an open research question whether quantum computers can achieve more than a constant factor speed-up for sorting.

 ## Sorting in the Java standard library

 Java provides `Arrays.sort()` to sort arrays and `Collections.sort()` for lists.
-Arrays of primitives use a tuned quicksort while object arrays and lists are sorted with Timsort.
+Arrays of primitives use a tuned Quicksort while object arrays and lists are sorted with Timsort.
 Example usage:

 ```java